Use Spotify like a pro on Google Home

-Google Play Music is the default music service for Google Home, which should come as no surprise.
+Google Play Music is the default music service for Google Home ($129.00 at Overstock.com), which should come as no surprise.
 There is no reason, however, that Spotify subscribers need to switch to Google Play Music after buying Google's voice-controlled smart speaker.
 Google Home plays nice with Spotify so you can keep your carefully curated library, all of your playlists and access to Spotify's 30-million song library.
 Here are seven tips on how to use Google Home to control your tunes on Spotify.

 First off, you will need a Spotify Premium account and not just the free, ad-supported version in order to get things going with Google Home.
 You need to link your Spotify Premium account to Google Home using the Google Home app.
 To do so, launch the app, tap the menu button in the top-left corner, tap Music and then tap the little link button for Spotify on the main Music page and log in to your Spotify Premium account.